-On most bikes, this setting will require a slightly higher than normal idle to get enough engagement drag to maintain consistent compression braking.
-This setting is much less susceptible to stalls than the Low Engagement Speed, Hard Engagement Rate.
+On most ATVs, this setting will require a slightly higher than normal idle to get enough engagement drag to maintain consistent compression braking.
 This setting still offers good control in technical riding situations and allows the motor to be lugged down low in the RPM range with very little slip.
 This is a recommended setting.